 A scholarship endowment at New Mexico State University was established in 2005 with \$250 thousand.
 The endowment funds a scholarship for Farm Credit of New Mexico members' children and grandchildren who attend the University.
 It provides \$2 thousand annual scholarships (for undergraduate students majoring in any subject, who are full-time sophomores, juniors or seniors.)
-Through the spring of 2020, 58 scholarships worth \$116 thousand have been provided.
+Through the fall of 2020, 62 scholarships worth \$124 thousand have been provided.